michalteofan/ocp-power-workshop/03-app-build.md

-# Build and deploy simple application using GUI
+# Building and deploying simple application using GUI

 Login to Openshift console as labuserX, where X is your lab user number: https://console-openshift-console.apps.yyy.yyy.yy/